IvanC987/SimpleLLaMA/docs/pretraining/dataset.md

 A general rule of thumb for dataset sizing: you want a parameter-to-token ratio of at least 1:20 (20 tokens for every model parameter).
 Once you get to very high ratios (like 1:100), you start seeing diminishing returns.

+For this project, a 1:40 ratio (1.3B parameters on 50B tokens) was used, which is slightly above the Chinchilla-optimal ~1:20.
+This intentionally chosen because many large-scale models deliberately train with much higher token-to-parameter ratios to improve generalization.

 ### Dataset Gathering & Sharding

 The first step is to collect and prepare the dataset.
 Since this tokenizer will be used to tokenize the **FineWebEdu** dataset we gathered earlier, it would also be used to train the tokenizer (generally, it's better to train the tokenizer on the same distribution as the pretraining data for LLM).